mr-poojit/ai_resume_evaluation_system/README.md

 - Job embeddings are cached via hash (MD5 of full job text).
 - Ensure resume files are readable and not encrypted.
 - Only certain Hugging Face models support `text-generation` APIs.
-- Use models like `mistralai/Mixtral-8x7B-Instruct-v0.1` for JD generation.
+- Use models like `gemini-1.5-flash-latest` for JD generation.

-## Other Models

-- HuggingFaceH4/zephyr-7b-beta ✅
-- mistralai/Mixtral-8x7B-Instruct-v0.1 ✅

 ---